simplerhacking/Evilginx3-Phishlets/README.md

+## Why Enroll in the Course?
-- **Affordable Pricing:** I've made the price of the course afforable for anyone interesting in learning about Evilginx & MITM Attacks.
+- **Afforable:** I've made the price of the course afforable for anyone interesting in learning about Evilginx & MITM Attacks.
-- **Great for all skill levels:** The course is designed with clear explanations that make even complex topics easy to understand.
+- **Zero Sugarcoating:**  There is no fluff in our education.
+You will learn everything straight up without the BS.
 - **Practical Application:** Through hands-on labs & real customizeable templates, We help you apply what you learn in real-world scenarios.
 - **From Basics to Advanced:** This course offers a smooth learning curve, foundation before diving into advanced features of Evilginx3.
-- **Custom Phishlets files & Resources:** Personalized phishlet files, Q&A support & resources bridge the gap between theory & practice
+- **Custom Phishlets files & Resource Library:** Access private phishlet files, Q&A support & our archived resource library.
+- **Join our Community:** Be part of a community of learners and professionals in the field of red teaming and cybersecurity.

 ## Need Custom Phishlets?